Tanner's Plan. The Jade Snake Part 2 is underway!

 ‘We mean no offence,’ Tanner broke in.

 ‘What were you two doing in the sea?’
-The Captain spoke with what sounded like an Australian accent.
+The captain spoke with a slightly strange accent.

 ‘I’m not sure you would believe us,’ said Tamzine.